juturpraveen/NLP/README.md

 # NLP
-### This directory is to record my notes, understanding and progress of the curriculum @ https://github.com/llSourcell/Learn-Natural-Language-Processing-Curriculum
+### This directory is to record my notes, understanding and progress of NLP.